VisTrails/VisTrails/doc/usersguide/controlflow.rst

    The final workflow, using the ``Group`` structure

-Note that this implementation follows exactly the initial especification of the workflow.
+Note that this implementation follows exactly the initial specification of the workflow.
 If the input is a structure identifier (``Is_ID`` returns ``True``), ``Generate_Visualization`` will be executed; otherwise (``Is_ID`` returns ``False``), ``Not_ID`` and ``RichTextCell`` will create an error message in the |vistrails| Spreadsheet.